 Global Communities works in 27 countries around the world, but our roots are deep in Montgomery County.
 As a global development and humanitarian assistance organization committed to working in partnership with communities worldwide to bring about sustainable change, we have seen first-hand the direct effects of our changing climate on the lives and livelihoods of

 Thank you for joining us for DEP’s biggest virtual event!
 On April 22nd we hosted an all-day live stream event to celebrate the 50th anniversary of Earth Day.
 We featured a wide variety of DEP programs from 9:00 am to 6:00 pm from 17 presenters over 13 sessions live!
 DEP Live! #EarthDay2020

 Celebrate the 50th-Anniversary of Earth Day This year, Earth Month events are going to look a little different as we stay at home during the COVID-19 pandemic.
 We are bringing you a month full of fun at-home activities using online tools to bring you a VIRTUAL Earth Month.
-Check out the resources below and share
+This year, we’re celebrating Earth Month with

 Now in its third year, the Gift Outside the Box Campaign is a program where Montgomery County Department of Environmental Protection and our partners challenge you to reduce waste by thinking differently about how you shop for and give gifts.
 Together, we can reduce waste, save energy and build a strong local economy.
 With the holiday